 10 Ways To Make Gut Healing Easier

-1.Know your why
+1.First, know your why

-The number one thing to start with in setting any goal is knowing why you’re doing it.
+The number one thing to start within setting any goal is knowing why you’re doing it.
 Just following your doctor’s orders because they’re in a white coat and look important isn’t enough to motivate you in the long run.